themanyone/FindAImage/README.md

 - click inside text boxes to manually edit captions,
 - and save the annotated photo album.

 The saved abum will go into your Downloads folder.
-Copy the downloaded `index.html` back into the directory where the images are.
+Move the downloaded `index.html` back into the directory where the images are.
 Launch it with a browser (or double click it in your file manager) any time you want to search images.
+Feel free to customize it, add CSS styles, etc.

 Now try making albums/portfolios in your other image folders.